sandrine-muller-research/GoogleApps/FormGenerator/README.md

 # Sheet2Form

 ## What it does
 This Google App Script is creating a set of forms from normalized data in a google spreadsheet.
 The code will generate a form for each tab.
-Currently the forms are created in your Goggle Drive root.

 ## Requirements
 To auto-generate your forms you will need: